HimanshuKumawat13051997/Get_Youtube_Subscriber/README.md

 **API for Getting Youtue Subscriber**
 This API is designed to manage subscribers and their information.
 It provides endpoints to retrieve subscriber data, including all subscribers' details, only names and subscribed channels, and details of a subscriber by their ID.
 Additionally, it includes functionalities to create a MongoDB database with sample subscriber data.

+**Used Technologies**
+-ExpressJS
+-MongoDB
+-NodeJS
+-BootStrap for basic structure of static webpage

 **Setup**
 To set up and run the API locally, follow these steps:
 **Clone this repository to your local machine.**